Wattsolver Logo EV Models

 Can you charge a BMW iX xDrive50 at home?

 Absolutely.
 In fact, over 80% of EV charging happens at home.
-The BMW iX xDrive50 comes equipped with a large 105 kWh battery.
-To get the best experience, we recommend installing a Level 2 home charger (240V).
+The BMW iX xDrive50 is equipped with a 105 kWh battery.

 What is the electricity rate in Connecticut?